samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/README.md

 I've found IRC to be a better platform for issues that need to be discussed in some detail, however the communities on the forums and also reddit are typically larger.

 This guide is also hosted on [GitHub](https://github.com/samuel-emrys-blogs/freebsd-nextcloud-setup-hardened).
-If you find any bugs, please feel free to raise an [issue](https://github.com/samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/issues), or submit your own [pull request](https://github.com/samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/pulls)!
+If you find any bugs or have any suggestions, please feel free to raise an [issue](https://github.com/samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/issues), or submit your own [pull request](https://github.com/samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/pulls)!